-The decision to categorise a review at a particular level is subject to the discretion of the Chairperson to ensure the Board appropriately performs its functions (per s29W(2)).
+The identification of key issues and the decision to categorise a case at a particular level is subject to the discretion of the Chairperson to ensure the Board appropriately performs its functions (per s29W(2)).

 The Chairperson will endorse the findings, proposed categorisation level and potential for inclusion in upcoming thematic reviews.
 Alternatively, the Chairperson may amend the briefing note or provide feedback to the Secretariat recommending further consideration of the case.
 In the latter event, the Secretariat will revise and then resubmit the briefing note.